Uniforms of the Royal Marines: Number 1 Full Dress

 This is normally worn only by the Royal Marines Band Service, while the simpler Number 1A dress or "blues" are worn by any other Royal Marine unit undertaking ceremonial duties.
 The Full Dress dates from 1923 and consists of a royal blue single-breasted tunic with red facings (with gold piping) and yellow cuff slashes.
 Royal blue trousers with a scarlet stripe and a white pith helmet are also worn.
 The uniform of the drum major features hussar style braiding across the front of the tunic.
 This uniform is also worn by the corps of drums of the Royal Marines Volunteer Cadet Corps.

 Number 1A Regimental Blues Dress - 'Blues'

 This is similar to the 'blue patrol' ceremonial uniform worn by the regiments of the British Army.
 It features scarlet stripes down the side of the trousers, and is worn with a peaked cap or pith helmet.

 It is worn with medals and decorations.
-Commissioned officers below the rank of major general have a special cut of uniform which is cut very much like British Army service dress, only in royal blue, and is worn with a shirt and tie.
+Commissioned officers below the rank of major general have a special cut of uniform which is cut very much like British Army service dress but in blue, and is worn with a shirt and tie.
 General officers wear a uniform very similar to that worn by other ranks, but features gold shoulder cords and gorget patches.